 General information on collaboration

 By that time, strong cooperation had been established with GDR scientific centres.
-The Institute of Hugh Energy Physics in Zeuthen, the Central Institute of Nuclear Research in Rossendorf, technical universities in Dresden and Magdeburg, the Central Research Institute of Radiation in Leipzig and other GDR universities were main partners at that time.
+The Institute of High Energy Physics in Zeuthen, the Central Institute of Nuclear Research in Rossendorf, technical universities in Dresden and Magdeburg, the Central Research Institute of Radiation in Leipzig, and other GDR universities were main partners at that time.

-GDR quitted its membership at the Institute in August 1990.
-A bilateral agreement for the cooperation and using JINR facilities was concluded between the Joint Institute of Nuclear Research and the Federal Ministry of Education and Research (BMBF) of Germany authorized by FRG Government to represent Germany interests at JINR.
+GDR ended its membership at the Institute in August 1990.
+A bilateral agreement for cooperation and use of JINR facilities was concluded between the Joint Institute of Nuclear Research and Federal Ministry of Education and Research (BMBF) of Germany, authorized by FRG Government to represent Germany’s interests at JINR.

-Every year a Session of the Joint Steering Committee for the Agreement is held, where attendee consider common projects within scientific programmes of the Institute and their funding.
+Sessions of the Joint Steering Committee for the Agreement are held annually, in which attendees consider common projects within scientific programmes of the Institute, and their funding.

-Cooperation became more and more intensive year by year.
-The cooperation for new transfermium element synthesis with the Helmgoltz Centre for Research with Heavy Ions (HCR) in Darmstadt is strengthening in a very productive way.
-A protocol for the cooperation was signed between two groups working at large experimental facilities – velocity filter SHIP (HCR) and electrostatic separator VASILISA (JINR Laboratory of the Nuclear Reactions).
-Different methods were used in experiments in the synthesis and study of radioactive decay properties of the new isotopes of heavy elements: at the SHIP separator – the method of “cold” merging discovered in the middle of the 70s, at the separator VASILISA – the method of “hot” merging.
-A cooperation of radio-biologists of Dubna and Darmstadt has been maintained since 1985 and up to present. . (htth://www.gsi.de)
+Cooperation became increasingly active over the years.
+Cooperation regarding new transfermium element synthesis with the Helmgoltz Centre for Research with Heavy Ions (HCR) in Darmstadt has been becoming more fruitful and productive.
+A framework for cooperation was signed between two groups working at large experimental facilities – velocity filter SHIP (HCR) and electrostatic separator VASILISA (JINR Laboratory of the Nuclear Reactions).
+Different methods were used in experiments on synthesis and study of radioactive decay properties of the new isotopes of heavy elements: at the SHIP separator – method of “cold” fusion discovered in mid-70s, and at the separator VASILISA – method of “hot” fusion.
+Cooperation of radio-biologists from Dubna and Darmstadt has been ongoing since 1985. . (htth://www.gsi.de)